J. K. Lavin

 The Polaroid series was a visual journal waiting to be decrypted as if I was looking into a mirror, seeking to understand who I was, who I was becoming, and attempting to make sense of life experiences out of my control.
 As we all know, the camera never lies, and now revisiting this extensive self-documentation I begin to understand what is revealed.

 Women throughout history have found journals a sympathetic medium.
 I was looking to define myself at a time when the feminist revolution had already won many new freedoms and choices for women.
 I realize now that I was exploring the politics of identity–and not just gender identity– and deciphering who I was in relation to photography.
 The reconsideration of this project, now with the patina of time, allows for a deeper understanding of self and a legacy of the Polaroid medium that can never be replicated. – J.K.
 Lavin

 J. K. Lavin is a fine art photographer living and working in Venice, California.
-Recurring themes in her work are time, memory and measuring the passage of time.
-She is interested in the use and influence of randomness and chance as an element in her art practice.
+Recurring themes in her work are memory, self-portraiture and marking the passage of time.
+Duration is an important dimension of her practice, as well as experimentation with randomness and chance.